Skip to Main Content

 5. Work Assignments

-An employee working remotely is responsible for fulfilling all aspects of the job while working remotely, including timely completion of work, responsiveness and availability during working hours.
-Although the employee may generally be permitted to work remotely, the employee will be expected to attend in-person meetings or other on-site events when required by the supervisor or the needs of the job.
+An employee working remotely is responsible for fulfilling all aspects of the job while working remotely, including timely completion of work, responsiveness, and availability during working hours.
+Although the employee may be permitted to work remotely, the employee will be expected to attend in-person meetings or other on-site events when required by the supervisor or the needs of the job.
+The employee is prohibited from conducting face-to-face university business at the remote location without prior authorization.

 6. Evaluation

-The employee's performance will be evaluated according to the same standards as if the employee were not working remotely in accordance with the evaluation procedures outlined in the University policies.
-If performance is deficient, the employee may be subject to discipline, up to and including loss of remote working privileges and termination.
-Generally, employees will not be allowed to work remotely while on a performance improvement plan (PIP).
+The employee’s performance will be evaluated according to the same standards as if the employee were not working remotely in accordance with the evaluation procedures outlined in the University policies.
+If performance is deficient, the employee may be subject to discipline, up to and including loss of Remote Work privileges and termination.
+At the supervisor’s discretion, the employee may not be allowed to work remotely while on a performance improvement plan (PIP).

 7. Records

 An employee working remotely will apply safeguards which are approved by the University to protect records, electronic or otherwise, from unauthorized disclosure or damage.
-All records, papers and correspondence must be safeguarded for their return to the office, stored electronically via the secured university network, and available for public record purposes.
+All records, papers and correspondence must be safeguarded until returned to the University, stored electronically via the secured university network, or available for public records purposes.

 8. Termination of the Arrangement

-The written agreement for remote work is not a contract to guarantee employment or remote work for any specific duration.
-The University may terminate the remote work agreement at any time and for any lawful reason.
+The Remote Work Agreement is not a contract to guarantee employment or Remote Work for any specific duration.
+The University may terminate a Remote Work Agreement or arrangement for sporadic remote work at any time and for any lawful reason.

 9. Disability Accommodations

-In certain circumstances, remote work may be permitted as a reasonable accommodation for a disability.
-In such instances, the agreement for the accommodation may conflict with the generally applicable rules outlined in this Policy.
+In certain circumstances, Remote Work may be permitted as a reasonable accommodation for a disability.
+In such instances, the agreement for the accommodation may conflict with the applicable rules outlined in this Policy.
 The terms of the approved disability accommodation supersede any contrary provision contained in this Policy.

 Print Page